microsoftgraph/microsoft-graph-docs/api-reference/beta/api/chatmessage-dlpviolation.md

 ﻿# chatMessage DLPviolation

-Update a chatMessage with a data loss provention (DLP) policy violation
+Update a chatMessage with a Data Loss Prevention (DLP) policy violation.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).